Italy Autostrada Map

 Generally, you pay the toll at toll booths when you exit the autostrada or when the autostrada ends (when entering a tangenziale, for example).
 Usually, the tourist will look for the booths that allow cash payment, since some of the payment methods only work with Italian credit and debit cards or other means meant for residents.
 In major tourist areas (around Florence for example) there will be a sign directing "tourists" to the cash lanes.
 Hand your ticket to the person in the booth and pay the amount that comes up in the LCD panel near the window.

-maps of italy The maximum speed on an autostrada is 130 km per hour.
-There are speed traps, and recently the fines have increased for speeding.
+The maximum speed on an autostrada is 130 km per hour.
+There are speed traps called autovelox, and recently the fines have increased for speeding.
 The posted speed may be slower, especially if road work is being done.
 You must drive with your lights on.

 Autostrada tolls can be quite expensive.
 Usually there is a toll-free state road, or Strade Statale, that parallels the autostrada.
 Sometimes these can be quite slow going, especially if they pass through towns, so the tourist on a limited time budget may wish to use the faster roads.